Cloud 9 Adventure Ltd Coronavirus Policy

 The FCDO is advising against travelling to my destination.
 Am I entitled to a refund?

-If we have to cancel your holiday due to FCDO travel travel advice, then we will be in touch with you individually no earlier than 6 weeks before your trip, and you will be able to choose from the following 4 options:
+If we have to cancel your holiday due to FCDO travel travel advice, then we will be in touch with you individually no earlier than 6 weeks before your trip (in most cases it would be 4 weeks beforehand), and you will be able to choose from the following 4 options:

 postpone your trip to later dates (no fee to swap dates)